platonvin/lum/README.md

 [![Build](https://github.com/platonvin/lum/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/platonvin/lum/actions/workflows/c-cpp.yml)

 # Lum
-**Lum** is a voxel renderer* I'm developing because none of the existing ones meet my needs\*\*.
-Currently, it's not available as a standalone project but is bundled with a demo\*\*\* instead
+**Lum** is a voxel\* renderer\*\* I'm developing because none of the existing ones meet my needs\*\*\*.
+Currently, it's only available in a form of C++ API, but might (on request) be ported into Unity/Unreal/C

+\* As any domain specific renderer, it has very limited usecase.
+By voxel i mean "small single-material cube, grid-aligned with its neighbours".
+Lum also wants you to unite voxels into blocks, and blocks into world.
+Non-world-grid aligned models are still alowed, but they have to be voxel too, and they also have some perfomance cost (~1 microsecond per model)
-\* technically, it also has input system, Ui and loader, but it is stil mostly GPU code\
+\*\* technically, it also has input system, Ui, meshloader (and will have voxel physics engine), but it is stil mostly GPU code\
-\*\* my needs are high perfomance, dynamic GI, simplicity and very specific style (similar to Minecraft Dungeons).
+\*\*\* my needs are high perfomance, dynamic GI, simplicity and very specific style (similar to Minecraft Dungeons).
 I did not find any perfomant engine i would enjoy and understand enough so i made Lum.\
-\*\*\* After separation, Lum will be a library with very simple (and restrained) API (*demo will stay in this repo*).
-If you have any suggestions, open an issue
+\*\*\*\* If you have any API suggestions, open an issue

 ##### Some demo footage
 https://github.com/user-attachments/assets/ce7883c4-a706-406f-875c-fbf23d68020d